AndorfLab/ImmPort-Curation-Tool/User_Guide.md

 For this method, you will need to download a planned visits file and Study Files file from ImmPort.
 Use this method if you have private access to the ImmPort study.

 1. First, specify the workspace ID and the study ID.
+[Where do I find the workspace and study IDs](/documentation/FAQ.md#where-do-i-find-my-immport-workspace-id-and-study-id)

 2. Next provide a valid ImmPort Planned Visit file and a valid ImmPort Study Files file.
 Instructions for obtaining these files are provided in the tool, as well as [here](./documentation/Load_files_from_immport.md)